sankavi23/Git-and-GitHub/index.md

 **Git** is a [Version Control System](https://en.wikipedia.org/wiki/Version_control) for tracking changes to projects, usually for co-ordinating work among programmers collabrativelydeveloping source code during software development.

 ## **Why Git is needed?**
-Git is needed to ensure that there are no code conflicts between the developers when multiple developers are working on a same project parallel.Git also makes collaboration easier, allowing changes by multiple people to all be merged into one source.
+Git is needed to ensure that there are no code conflicts between the developers when multiple developers are working on a same project parallel.
+It also makes collaboration easier, allowing changes by multiple people to all be merged into one source.

 ## **Features of Git**